arup-group/pqm-hellebores/CONTENTS.md

 ## output_files/

-`output_files/` is a symbolic link to a directory in the RAMdisk filesystem in Raspberry Pi (and other Linux systems).
-The following files are created at run-time.
+`output_files/` is a symbolic link to a temporary directory in the RAMdisk filesystem in Raspberry Pi (and other Linux systems).
+The symbolic link is created on first run so that it points to the correct target location on Raspberry Pi and different desktop systems.
+The following files are created within the temporary directory at run-time.

 | Filename                      | Description                   |
 | :---------------------------- | :---------------------------- |